 How such a cooperation is to be achieved was not addressed.
 That is one of the reasons why the ISGS organizers republish the exhaustive information that was passed on during the summit by individual session.
 A short write-up on what was discussed under each topic is complemented by the full recording of the session.

-Each session can be accessed through the respective slide below the News/Views section on the homepage of this website or through the menu item ISGS Sessions.
+Each session can be accessed through the respective slide below the News/Views section on the homepage or through the menu item ISGS Sessions under NEWS.

 Maybe all of this helps those who have been party to the discussions – and maybe some others as well – to go over the pertinent points once more.
 Possibly with a view towards starting on the implementation on some of the matters where consensus seemed to have been reached, and where action would be the logical next step.